paulkienitz/SPARE/README.md

 --------

 The second public method is **`SPARE.supportLevel`**, which takes no arguments.
 It returns a number indicating how well SPARE expects to work in the current browser environment.
-It’s a good practice to check this before invoking `replaceElement`, and fall back to a non-AJAX approach if the value it returns is too low.
+It’s a good practice to check this before invoking `replaceContent`, and fall back to a non-AJAX approach if the value it returns is too low.
 The values it can return are:

 > **0**:  This browser has insufficient support and SPARE will not operate at all.